APNG: File format

 Sequence numbers apply to both frame control and frame data chunks, which together follow a common sequence, thus enabling the order and timing of frames to be recovered should an APNG-unaware PNG editor re-order them as allowed by PNG chunk ordering rules.

 Frames utilize the same bit depth, color type, compression method, filter method, interlace method, and palette (if any) as the default image.

-The PNG specification was designed with future extensions in mind.
-An application reading a PNG file is supposed to simply ignore any chunks which it does not understand.
-This is the reason why APNG is backwards compatible.
-Existing applications just recognize the first frame and ignore the additional animation chunks.
+An application reading a PNG file is meant to ignore any chunks which it does not understand, making APNG backwards compatible.
+Applications without support for the APNG extension show only the first frame, disregarding the rest of the frames.